9 Best High Quality Utilities Stocks for January 2026

 Risk Factors

-- Currency risk from Brazilian real exposure
+- Currency volatility in Brazilian real

-Stock #6: OGE Energy Corp.
+Stock #4: OGE Energy Corp.
 (OGE)

 | Metric | Value |